owncloud/docs-client-branding/docs/new-version-branch.md

 # Create a New Version Branch for Branding Clients

+Note that at the moment no branching is necessary for the Branding Clients repo as only the `next` branch is used.
+In case there will be branching for this repo implemented, follow the steps described below.

 When doing a new release for Branding Clients like `1.x`, a new version branch must be created based on `master`.
 It is necessary to do this in four steps.
 Please set the new and former version numbers accordingly

 **Step 1: Create and configure the new `1.x` branch**